Factoring Financing in Canada: Your Path to Quick Capital Access

 You receive 80-90% of the cash for the invoice the day you generate it, which is a true earned or ‘owing' invoice.
 You receive the balance when the customer pays you, less than the 1-2% discount fee we discussed earlier.

-FACTORING VERSUS PURCHASE ORDER FINANCING: CAN PO FACTORING FINANCING AND RECEIVABLE FINANCE BE USED TOGETHER
+FACTORING VERSUS PURCHASE ORDER FINANCING

-Clients at 7 Park Avenue Financial sometimes confuse factoring in Canada with Purchase Order Financing.
-They are not the same.
-The factor/a/r financing solutions is a method to cash flow your invoices from creditworthy clients - Attached to that is a fee in the 1.5-2% range, so a client should have typically good gross margins to absorb the financing charge.
+The factor/a/r financing solutions is a method to cash flow your invoices from creditworthy clients.
+Attached to that is a fee in the 1.5-2% range, so a client should typically have good gross margins to absorb the financing charge.
 For more information on how P O FINANCING works, click here.

 CASE STUDIES

-1. ABC Manufacturing: As a budding startup in the automotive industry, ABC Manufacturing encountered cash flow hurdles due to extended payment terms offered to customers.
+ABC Manufacturing: As a budding startup in the automotive industry, ABC Manufacturing encountered cash flow hurdles due to extended payment terms offered to customers.
 They found respite by teaming up with a factoring company, which granted them immediate cash flow access.
 This infusion allowed them to invest in new equipment and inventory, fulfilling larger orders and securing new contracts.
 Consequently, ABC Manufacturing experienced rapid growth, expanding its market share significantly.

-2. XYZ Staffing: XYZ Staffing, a prominent staffing agency, grappled with delayed payments from clients, leading to challenges in paying their temporary workers on time.
+XYZ Staffing: XYZ Staffing, a prominent staffing agency, grappled with delayed payments from clients, leading to challenges in paying their temporary workers on time.
 The ensuing low staff morale and turnover posed threats to their operations.
 They achieved consistent cash flow through factoring in financing, promptly meeting payroll obligations.
 Improved liquidity empowered them to attract top talent, expand their client base, and establish themselves as a dominant force in the staffing industry.

-3. 123 Services: Amid their operations, 123 Services, a distinguished B2B service provider, faced an unforeseen cash flow crunch when a major client delayed payments.
+123 Services: Amid their operations, 123 Services, a distinguished B2B service provider, faced an unforeseen cash flow crunch when a major client delayed payments.
 This predicament jeopardized their ability to meet supplier payments and sustain their business.
 Leveraging spot factoring, they swiftly accessed funds for a set of invoices.
 This smart move bridged the cash flow gap, averting disruptions while they resolved the payment delay with the client.

-These case studies exemplify the transformative impact of factoring funding across diverse industries and scenarios.
 By providing essential working capital, factoring financing equips businesses to overcome cash flow obstacles, seize growth prospects, and propel themselves toward resounding success.

 BENEFITS OF FACTORING FINANCE